csparker/deep_qmri/README.md

 # Deep Learning of qMRI parameters - CMIC Hackathon 2022

+This repo has two functions - to help Hackers undertake the project and to host outputs of the project, such as tutorials.

-Our project aims to make deep learning of quantitative parameters from MRI more accurate.
-We will do this by incorporating a loss function that correctly handles the shape of the noise in MRI images.
-We will provide a tutorial demonstrating the approach here.
+In a nutshell, the project aims to make deep learning of quantitative parameters from MRI more accurate, by correctly handling the shape MRI image noise.

-Aside from the demonstration, this repository also contains guides, demo's and other resources to aid Hackers working on the project.
-Hacker's should start off by checking out the Hackers Guide!
+Hacker's should start off by checking out the [Hackers Guide](Hackers_Guide)!

+Once complete, a tutorial demonstrating the approach will be found [here](deep_qmri_rician).